 Watsonville Nursing Center received a citation in July 2018 as a result of an investigation prompted by a complaint.
 One resident physically attacked another resident, causing a skin tear on their arm.
 The aggressor had a history of attacking other residents, and this was the third incident involving that particular resident.
 However, there was no plan of intervention with the aggressive resident after the two first two incidents, including one where they threw coffee at another resident.
 Nursing homes have obligations to take action to prevent residents from physically abusing each other.

 While the 2018 inspection report did not contain an inordinate amount of health citations, there were numerous lapses in the quality of care at the facility.
 For example, staff failed to notify the physician of changes in two different residents’ condition when one resident had a change in urine color and the other resident was running a high fever.
 There were other issues with how the staff monitored and treated residents with health issues.

 Nursing homes will go to great lengths to deny that they have done anything wrong and to convince you that they fulfilled their care obligations.
 What is necessary in any situation where your loved one is harmed is aggressive legal representation by an attorney who has experience in challenging nursing homes for their lapses in care.
-The attorneys at the Nursing Home Law Center fit this description as they have been helping families receive the justice they deserve across California for many years.
+Contact us : the attorneys at the Nursing Home Law Center fit this description as they have been helping families receive the justice they deserve across California for many years.
 Call them today at (800) 926-7565 to schedule your free no-risk case consultation today and to find out whether you have a case to receive financial compensation from the nursing home that has failed your loved one.Sources

 - State of California - Health and Human Services Agency / Citation Number: 070013355